lehner-lab/DiMSum/docs/FILEFORMATS.md

 When including a Barcode Design File, ensure that all 'new_pair_prefix' column entries correspond to 'pair1' and 'pair2' column entries in the [Experimental Design File](#experimental-design-file) by appending '1.fastq' and '2.fastq' to the prefix for the first and second read respectively.

-## Synonym Sequences File

-**OPTIONAL:** In order to obtain fitness and error estimates for synonymous substitution variants corresponding to additional reference variants (other than the wild-type), simply include them in a plain text file with one nucleotide sequence per line (single column, no header, A/C/G/T characters only).
-You can download [this](../examples/example_synonymSequences.txt) file to use as a template.

 ## Variant Identity File

 **OPTIONAL:** If the supplied sequences (supplied in the [FASTQ Files](#fastq-files) or [Variant Count File](#variant-count-file)) contain variant barcodes, DiMSum requires a table (e.g. using Microsoft Excel) describing how barcodes map to variants that has been saved as tab-separated plain text file (see [arguments](ARGUMENTS.md#barcoded-library-design)).
 You can download [this](../examples/example_variantIdentity.txt) file to use as a template.